This test of a powerful Soviet Moon rocket ended with an explosion seconds after launch.

 This was the second attempt to launch the giant N1 rocket.
-As with its predecessor, its payload consisted of a basic 7K-L1 ("Zond") spacecraft equipped with additional instrumentation and an attitude-control block to enable operations in lunar orbit.
+Like its predecessor, its payload consisted of a basic 7K-L1 spacecraft equipped with additional instrumentation and an attitude control block to enable operations in lunar orbit.

 Moments after launch, the first stage of the booster exploded in a massive inferno that engulfed the entire launch pad and damaged nearby buildings and structures for several miles (kilometers) around the area.

 Amazingly, the payload’s launch escape system fired successfully at T+14.5 seconds and the 7K-L1 descent module was recovered safely about 1 mile (2 kilometers) from the pad.

 An investigation commission traced the cause of the failure to the entry of a foreign object into the oxidizer pump of one of the first stage engines at T-0.25 seconds.
 The ensuing explosion started a fire that began to engulf the first stage.
 The control system shut down all engines except one by T+10.15 seconds.
 The booster lifted about 656 feet (200 meters) off the pad and then came crashing down in a massive explosion.